adamgarcia4/phoenixPartsExpress/README.md

 };
 ```

 As you can see, the top level of this module provides a very clean implementation of the routing logic, with specific functional implementation given over to the controller.
 This provides for a very clean and intuitive routing implementation.
 It is then the responsibility of the controller to handle database calls and forming the API response.

-// TODO
+One route module is created per resource entity, as dictated by business logic (ie: Users, Parts, Machines, etc...).

+## Mongdb Module

+### Background
+Integral to the functioning of this application is a persistant database.
+When deciding on a way to persist data, there are many choices to be made.
+The highest-level choice is between Relational databases(RDBs) and Non-relational databases.
+While this is a large topic in it's own right, two primary ways to start the choice process is by modeling the data interaction via an [Entity-Relationship model(ER)](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model).
+This helps to arrive at a solid understanding of the data being stored, and is a great place to start.

+//TODO: Add my ER model here.

+While an ER model is formally used for relational databases, due to connections in the ER diagram translating directly to primary/foreign keys in the RDBs, it is also very convenient even if a non-relational database is chosen.
+This is because, there are two ways for a Non-relational database to be implemented.
+In fact, a proper implementation of a non-relational database can have both types of implementations: Embedded vs. Reference.
+A full coverage of the advantages/tradeoffs of each can be found in this [Microsoft Talk](https://goo.gl/grasnP).

+In my project, I made the decision to use the Non-relational database known as MongoDb.
+My choice of using MongoDb is for the added flexibility that MongoDb provides a developer in data-modeling.
+There is a big misconception that MongoDb is `Schema-less`.
+While it is true that, at the database layer, MongoDb does not enforce a particular schema, it is a best-practice for a developer to enforce a schema at the application-layer.
+This ensures consistency across documents in a collection.

+To achieve this, a widely popular Object Document Modeling npm package known as [Mongoose](http://mongoosejs.com/) is used.

+### MongoDb Module Implementation

+Again, the same Module implementation is used, as detailed in the above section.

+//TODO: Create reference link to the above section.

 Below is the architecture of the backend system that I designed, coded, and deployed to support the engineering efforts.
 Much effort was made to establish a clear separation of concerns as well as establishing modularity to make scaling and future expansions at the database layer trivial.
 <img src="https://github.com/adamgarcia4/Take-Sessions-GraphQL-Server/blob/adamgarcia4-patch-1/systemDesign.jpg?raw=true" alt="alt text" width="700">